Quick Take: Wofford 48, UNCG 45

 Three things we learned

-1. It’s tough to win a close game when you only shoot two free throws.
-Hayden Koval shot UNCG’s only foul shots of the game with 14:27 to play, going 1-for-2, while Wofford shot 11 free throws.
+1. It’s tough to win a close game when you shoot only two free throws.
+Hayden Koval shot UNCG’s only foul shots with 14:27 to play, going 1-for-2, while Wofford shot 11 free throws.
 But that wasn’t a function of officiating as much as the Terriers’ defense, which took away driving lanes without fouling.

 2. Hayden Koval gave UNCG a big lift in the second half.
-With the Spartans trailing 38-31 and 6:34 to play, Koval hit a driving basket and added a block, a 3-pointer and a dunk in the next 4:03.
+With the Spartans trailing 38-31 and 6:34 to play, Koval hit a driving basket and added a block, a three-pointer and a dunk in the next 4:03.
 His dunk gave UNCG its last lead with 2:31 to play.
 The senior center finished with 10 points, four rebounds and three blocks.
-“Hayden was really good in that stretch … makes a couple of plays, makes a big shot, a big tip-in” coach Wes Miller said.
+“Hayden was really good in that stretch … makes a couple of plays, makes a big shot, a big tip-in,” Coach Wes Miller said.

 What they said